-File scan

-- Algorithm A1 (linear search).
-Scan each file block and test all records to see whether they satisfy the selection condition. - Cost estimate = b_r block transfers + 1 seek - b_r denotes number of blocks containing records from relation r - If selection is on a key attribute, can stop on finding record - $cost = (b_r/2)$ block transfers + 1 seek - Linear search can be applied regardless of - selection condition or - ordering of records in the file, or - availability of indices - Note: binary search generally does not make sense since data is not stored consecutively - except when there is an index available, - and binary search requires more seeks than index search
+- File scan search algorithms that locate and retrieve records that fulfill a selection condition - Algorithm A1 (linear search).
+Scan each file block and test all records to see whether they satisfy the selection condition. - Cost estimate = $b_r$ block transfers + 1 seek - $b_r$ denotes number of blocks containing records from relation r - If selection is on a key attribute, can stop on finding record - Average cost = $(b_r/2)$ block transfers + 1 seek - Linear search can be applied regardless of - selection condition or - ordering of records in the file, or - availability of indices